nats-io/nats-site/content/blog/event-enabling-the-internet-of-things-using-aws-lambda-nats-and-apcera.md

 ## Apcera and NATS

-The Apcera trusted cloud platform provides all of the machinery necessary to support &lambda; functions in a multi-cloud, multi-language in a well governed manner.
+The Apcera trusted cloud platform provides all of the machinery necessary to support &lambda; functions in a multi-cloud, multi-language and a well governed manner.
 NATS provides a simple, fast and highly scalable message transport.
 A marriage made in heaven.
 Here’s how I went about introducing the two and creating a &lambda; framework.

 The first step was to enable an AWS Lambda function to be deployable to Apcera ‘as is’.
 This was simply a matter of taking the scaffolding required for a typical Node.js web application (think Node.js / Express), separating that out from the &lambda; function and creating a package artifact for that scaffolding so that it could be reused, by way of package dependencies, time and time again for different function implementations.
 Pretty much boiled down to ‘tar’ up the scaffolding directory and then uploading to Apcera as a package.

 `$ apc package from file scaffolding.tar --provides package.scaffolding`

-This meant that a &lambda; function was then deployable ‘as is’ by virtue of adding a manifest file that including a dependency on the scaffolding package.
+This meant that a &lambda; function was then deployable ‘as is’ by virtue of adding a manifest file that included a dependency on the scaffolding package.

 ```
 package_dependecies: [